 What is a credit score?

-Why is a credit score important?
+What is a credit report?

-When do lenders search your credit report?
+When lenders search your credit report

 Your report isn’t just searched when you apply for “serious” financial products like mortgages, loans and credit cards.
 Everyday consumer contracts are subject to searches too.

 That’s because you’re essentially asking for credit when you open a new bank account, get a contract mobile phone and switch your utilities.

 Even paying your home or car insurance by Direct Debit requires a credit check (it’s usually cheaper to pay these in a lump sum if you can).